Empire Mini GS Unboxing and Overview

 Yeah, it is.
 A lot of people are like, "Man, stock barrels are terrible."
 Honestly, for this gun, it works really well.
 I haven't seen many people complain about the stock barrel.
 Normally they do obviously have a 98 Custom.
 You're like, you got a little eight-inch barrel, and you're like, "I definitely want an upgrade 'cause this thing is a piece of crap."
 But this barrel, really, stock out the box, isn't too bad.
 So this gun is powered by a nine volt that sits in the front grip here.
 And it is fully programmable, once again, guys.
 Can you see that light in there, Mark?

 Yeah, the green blinking light.

 [Mark] Yeah, we did the programming video twice.
-So if you don't like the way you did it in one of them, you can watch the other video too.
+So if you don't like the way we showed you how to program it in one of them, you can watch the other Empire Mini GS programming video too.

 [Mark] Right, never touch that.

 Never touch that.
 Only touch the well-known velocity in the back of the gun.
 This is the only place that you guys need to adjust velocity.
 Never ever put an Allen wrench in here.
 Only adjust the velocity through the back, where it actually says velocity.

 [Mark] And only to where the field tells you you can set it.

 And bolt maintenance, hold on, hold on, hold on, hold on.
 As for bolt maintenance, the only thing you need to do to get your bolt out of the gun is take out this back screw, your bolt's gonna slide out very similar to how an X2.0 would.
 Slides out the back, that engine looks the same.
 And then you're gonna lube every O-ring on the gun, coming brand new out of the box, it's already ready to rock.